 Maybe that’s savoring a drippy ice cream cone on a sunny afternoon, grabbing a steamy romance at the library or downloading one onto your kindle and reading purely for your enjoyment, or taking a quiet walk by yourself or with a dear friend.

 If you need some ideas, this blog post might help you out.

-Once you decide on your guilt-free, lovely, fun pleasure for the week, I’d love for you to hit reply and let me know OR share over in the Play Everyday Facebook group where we support one another in finding those little moments of joy and play throughout the day.
+Once you decide on your guilt-free, lovely, fun pleasure for the week, I’d love for you to leave a comment and share how it’s going.